1938 New England hurricane: Connecticut

 Eastern Connecticut was on the eastern side of the hurricane.
 Long Island acted as a buffer against large ocean surges, but the waters of Long Island Sound rose to great heights.
 Small shoreline towns to the east of New Haven experienced much destruction from the water and winds, and the 1938 hurricane holds the record for the worst natural disaster in Connecticut's 350-year history.
 The mean low-water storm tide was 14.1 ft at Stamford, 12.8 ft at Bridgeport, and 10.58 ft at New London, which remains a record high.

 In the shoreline towns of Madison, Clinton, Westbrook, and Old Saybrook, buildings were found as wreckage across coastal roads.
 Actress Katharine Hepburn waded to safety from her Old Saybrook beach home, narrowly escaping death.
-She stated in her 1991 book that 95% of her personal belongings were either lost or destroyed, including her first Oscar for her appearance in Morning Glory (1933 film), which was later found intact.
+She stated in her 1991 book that 95% of her personal belongings were either lost or destroyed, including her first Oscar for her appearance in Morning Glory, which was later found intact.
 In Old Lyme, beach cottages were flattened or swept away.
 The NYNH&H passenger train Bostonian became stuck in debris at Stonington.
 Two passengers drowned while attempting to escape before the crew was able to clear the debris and get the train moving.
 Along the Stonington shorefront, buildings were swept off their foundations and found 2 mi inland.
 Rescuers found live fish and crabs in kitchen drawers and cabinets while searching for survivors in the homes in Mystic.

 New London was first swept by the winds and storm surge, after which the waterfront business district caught fire and burned out of control for 10 hours.
 Stately homes along Ocean Beach were leveled by the storm surge.
 The permanently anchored 240-ton lightship at the head of New London Harbor was found on a sand bar 2 mi away.
 Interior sections of the state experienced widespread flooding as the hurricane's torrential rains fell on soil already saturated from previous storms.
 The Connecticut River was forced out of its banks, inundating cities and towns from Hartford to Middletown.

 Ultimately the storm became the deadliest and costliest storm in Connecticut history.